KatherineMichel/defna-resources/diversity-resources.md

 Code of Conduct Reports

 <!--
+https://medium.com/@mxsash/how-and-why-we-improved-djangocon-europes-code-of-conduct-8c203eb591ee | How and why we improved DjangoCon Europe’s Code of Conduct

 Code of Conduct Design
 https://adainitiative.org/2014/02/18/howto-design-a-code-of-conduct-for-your-community/ | HOWTO design a code of conduct for your community | Ada Initiative http://confcodeofconduct.com/ | Conference Code of Conduct